 Fiberglass windows have very good thermal properties and are a low maintenance choice for homeowners.
 These frames can be painted in a wide variety of colors and the material’s excellent stability means a wide range of window styles and custom frames will use fiberglass as the material of choice.

-When compared to vinyl, fiberglass has less chance of warping and is a stronger material.
+A fiberglass and vinyl windows comparison shows that fiberglass has less chance of warping and is a stronger material.
 They are an eco-friendly option composed of glass fibers making them recyclable.
-You can expect to pay more for fiberglass windows, but there is more availability in a wide range of unique colors.
+One of the disadvantages of fiberglass windows is that you’ll pay more for them, but they have do more availability in a wide range of unique colors.

 The Beauty of Wood Framed Windows